Awesomeyaya/H1b-Statistic-/README.md

-# Insight Code Chanllenge
+# H1b-Statistic

 1. [Problem](README.md#problem)
 2. [Approach](README.md#input-dataset)
 3. [Run Instructions](README.md#instructions)

 # Problem
-Based on researching the immigration data, one should find the top 10 occupations and top 10 states which hold the most H1B (H-1B,H-1B1,E-3) visa each year.
-The code should be clean, modular and reusable for future.
+Based on researching the immigration data, I find the top 10 occupations and top 10 states which hold the most H1B (H-1B,H-1B1,E-3) visa each year.
+The code is clean, modular and reusable for future.

 # Approach